Family Law Arbitration

 The interactive online weekly sessions are delivered via Zoom.

-Week Topic Day and date Time 1 The legislative context for family law arbitration and understanding the role of the family law arbitrator.
+Week Topic Day and date Time 1 The legislative context for family law arbitration and understanding the role of the family law arbitrator and will include a collaborative discussion on identifying safety risks prior to commencing a family law arbitration, particularly having regard to child abuse and serious danger to a child (as required by Family Law Act 1975 (Cth) ss 67ZA and 111CV).
 Tuesday, 5 October 6.00pm – 8.00pm (ACST) 2 The arbitration process, including arbitrability and the preliminary meeting.
-Tuesday, 12 October 6.00pm – 8.00pm (ACST) 3 Conduct of hearings, introduction to evidence issues including expert evidence and property valuation controversies, award writing, and alternatives to hearings.
+Tuesday, 12 October 6.00pm – 8.00pm (ACST) 3 A practical exercise, requiring participants to analyse a scenario and how they would in turn implement necessary safety protocols, including: agreeing guidelines to encourage appropriate conduct; activating appropriate security protocols; using communication technology or other protective arrangements; and having a party’s support person attend the arbitration.
 Tuesday, 19 October 6.00pm – 8.00pm (ACST) 4 Costs and remedies, including the ‘just and equitable’ requirement, the enforcement powers of the Family Courts, and reflective practice.
 Tuesday, 26 October 6.00pm – 8.00pm (ACST) 5 Guest speakers, including an Arbitration List Judge and a practising family law arbitrator, who will discuss how to build an arbitration practice, and provide practical tips for conducting a successful arbitration.
-Tuesday, 9 November 6.00pm – 8.00pm (ACST) Final Session Practical case study and role play coordinated by Resolution Institute practitioners.
+Tuesday, 9 November 6.00pm – 8.00pm (ACST) Final Session Coordinated by Resolution Institute, this session will include practical case study and role play in identifying when it is appropriate to suspend or terminate the arbitration, potentially referring the matter back to the court, with appropriate steps taken to protect the safety of the parties.
 Saturday, 20 November 9.00am – 5.00pm (ACST)

 Should I attend?